Vote now on the ‘Coolest Thing Made in Kansas’

 TOPEKA, Kan.
-(KSNT) — Kansans can have a say in what is the ‘Coolest Thing Made in Kansas’.
+(KSNW) – Kansans can have a say in what is the ‘Coolest Thing Made in Kansas’.

 The competition began with more than 50 nominations sent in by Kansans.
 The 16 companies with the most nominations entered the first round and the competition is now down to the top 8, with a wide variety of items still in the running; such as electronics, custom dredges, heating mats and even pies.